-Classic mashed potatoes get a healthier makeover with this healthy mashed potatoes recipe!
-Made with Greek yogurt, roasted garlic and cream cheese, these homemade yogurt mashed potatoes are perfectly creamy, fluffy and so flavourful!
-They make for an easy and delicious side dish that can be served for a weeknight meal, Thanksgiving dinner, or any special occasion! {Gluten-free & vegetarian}
+Classic mashed potatoes get a makeover with these healthier mashed potatoes with Greek yogurt!
+Made with plain Greek yogurt, roasted garlic, cream cheese and no milk, these fluffy potatoes are perfectly creamy and so flavorful!
+They make an easy and delicious side dish that can be served for a weeknight meal, Thanksgiving dinner, or any special occasion! {Gluten-free & vegetarian}

-Mashed potatoes are a must have side dish, especially during the holiday season.
-But to get them restaurant quality, they are often loaded with butter and heavy cream.
-Well not any more!
+Mashed potatoes are a must-have side dish, especially during the holiday season, but the most are usually doused with butter and heavy cream.

-For more healthy sides, be sure to try my Maple Balsamic Roasted Brussel Sprouts and Green Bean Almondine.
+For more healthy sides, be sure to try my Maple Balsamic Roasted Brussel Sprouts and Green Beans with Cranberries and Almonds.

 Why We Love These Greek Yogurt Mashed Potatoes

-- Potatoes – I recommend using Yukon Gold potatoes for this recipe.
-They are naturally more creamy than Russet potatoes and have a bit of a buttery flavour.
+- Potatoes: I recommend using Yukon Gold potatoes for this recipe.
+They are naturally more creamy than Russet potatoes and have a bit of a buttery flavor.

-- Greek yogurt – I typically use 0% plain Greek yogurt since it incorporates a nice creamy consistency and dose of protein.
+- Nonfat Greek yogurt: I typically use 0% plain Greek yogurt since it incorporates a nice creamy consistency and dose of protein.
 You can also sub in regular yogurt or Greek yogurt with a higher fat percentage, if desired.

-- Garlic – Roasted garlic adds an amazing flavour to the mash.
+- Garlic: Roasted garlic adds an amazing flavor to the mash.
 You can roast it at the same time as the potatoes are cooking so there’s no added effort or time required!

-- Cream cheese – A bit of cream cheese adds some extra creaminess to these mashed potatoes.
-Use a lower fat cream cheese for less calories and saturated fat.
+- Cream cheese: A bit of cream cheese adds some extra creaminess to these mashed potatoes.
+Use a lower fat cream cheese for fewer calories and less saturated fat.

-- Butter – A small amount of butter incorporates that classic mashed potato taste, but much less is used than your traditional mashed potatoes to keep this recipe on the healthier side.
+- Unsalted butter: You need a little butter to get that classic mashed potato taste, but much less is used than your traditional mashed potatoes to keep this recipe on the healthier side.

-- Parsley – I like to add in parsley for freshness and to incorporate extra flavour and colour.
-You can also use other fresh herbs like chives or dill if you prefer.
+- Parsley: I like to add in parsley for freshness and to incorporate extra flavor and color.
+Use other fresh herbs, like chives, dill or rosemary, if you prefer.

 - Preheat oven to 350 degrees F. Place garlic head in a 6 oz custard cup or small baking dish and drizzle with oil.
 Bake, uncovered, until garlic is soft and fragrant, about 40 minutes.